Adan Canto: Career

 In 2013, Canto made his debut on American television, playing the role of Paul Torres on the Fox drama series, The Following during its first season.
 He later was cast as Sunspot in the 2014 superhero film X-Men: Days of Future Past.
 Also in 2014, Canto was regular cast member on the ABC comedy series, Mixology.
 He later co-starred in the Amazon pilot Hysteria, and NBC's The Curse of the Fuentes Women.
 In 2015, Canto was cast as A.J.
 Menendez in ABC prime time series, Blood & Oil.
 He later had a recurring role on the Fox drama series, Second Chance, and guest-starred on ShondaLand's The Catch.

 In 2016, Canto was cast in the ABC political drama series Designated Survivor, playing White House Deputy Chief of Staff and later Chief of Staff Aaron Shore opposite Kiefer Sutherland, Natascha McElhone, and Maggie Q. The show was renewed by Netflix for a third season which was released on 7 June 2019.

 In 2019, Canto was cast opposite Halle Berry in her highly anticipated directorial debut film Bruised.

 Canto started his production company Canto House Pictures in 2013 and directed his first short film Before Tomorrow the following year.
 His most recent short film The Shot, a period drama set in 1844 Texas, earned several festival awards for Best Narrative Short Film in 2020.
 Canto was developing projects for film and TV through his production company based in Los Angeles, California at the time of his death.

 In March 2020, Canto was cast in a main role of mobster Arman Morales for the Fox series The Cleaning Lady, which he starred in for two seasons.
 His declining health prevented him from immediately rejoining the cast for the show's third season, although, at the time of his death, he had planned to eventually return to the show.
 The show's third season was dedicated to Canto with a tribute card in the third-season premiere.

 Personal life

-Canto met American actor Stephanie Lindquist in 2012 while filming The Following in Brooklyn, New York.
+Canto met American actress Stephanie Lindquist in 2012 while filming The Following in Brooklyn, New York.
 Their first artistic collaboration was the short film Before Tomorrow in 2014.
 The two married in June 2017 and lived in the Hollywood Hills.
 They had a son in 2020 and a daughter in 2022.

 Canto died of appendiceal cancer on 8 January 2024 at age 42.
-His body is interred at Forest Lawn Memorial Park, Hollywood, California.
+He was buried at Forest Lawn Memorial Park, Hollywood, California.